- Posted by doEEEt Media Group

-Alter Technology (formerly Optocap), has extensive experience in aligning and attaching fibers and optical components to a wide range of optoelectronic devices including DFB lasers, Quantum Cascade lasers, SLEDs, SOA’s and Receivers.
+Alter Technology UK, has extensive experience in aligning and attaching fibers and optical components to a wide range of optoelectronic devices including DFB lasers, Quantum Cascade lasers, SLEDs, SOA’s and Receivers.

-Alter Technology UK offers a standard Telcordia compliant platform for packaging and fiber coupling optoelectronic devices into 14-pin Butterfly package.
-This standard platform incorporates a Thermistor, Thermoelectric Cooler (TEC) and back-facet photodiode monitor.
-A full flux and organic free process is used to avoid any contamination that may compromise the delicate optical surfaces.
-A fully hermetic seal casing in an inert gas atmospheres offers an increased lifetime of the optoelectronic device.
-A laser-welded fiber attach process is used to provide a robust and reliable attachment.
+Alter Technology UK offers a standard Telcordia compliant platform for packaging and fiber coupling optoelectronic devices into a 14-pin Butterfly package.
+This standard platform incorporates a Thermistor, Thermoelectric Cooler (TEC), and back-facet photodiode monitor.
+A full flux and organic-free process is used to avoid contamination that may compromise the delicate optical surfaces.
+A fully hermetic seal casing in an inert gas atmosphere offers an increased lifetime of the optoelectronic device.
+A laser-welded fiber attach process provides a robust and reliable attachment.
 This standard platform has undergone extensive environmental testing for demanding Telcordia standards.

 - Avoids Design and Development NRE charges.

-- Enables faster time to market by utilising off-the-shelf components and avoiding key technical pitfalls.
+- Enables faster time to market by utilizing off-the-shelf components and avoiding key technical pitfalls.

-- Provides competitive unit prices based on automated assembly processes and utilising economies of scales for purchasing materials.
+- Provides competitive unit prices based on automated assembly processes and utilizing economies of scale for purchasing materials.

-Alter Technology (formerly Optocap), standard fibre coupled butterfly package platform has the following features;
+Alter Technology UK standard fibre coupled butterfly package platform has the following features;

-- High-quality AR coating with a variety of lens designs to maximise coupling efficiency
+- High-quality AR coating with a variety of lens designs to maximize coupling efficiency

 - Isolators and Free-Space optics